 Liturgy of Mary

 This liturgy was prepared by the Auckland Diocesan Liturgy Commission and printed in Liturgy magazine Vol 33 No 3.

 Two liturgies and a table blessing for Christmas Eve can be accessed here:

 Inauguration of the Christmas Tree

 This lament may be used as it is, altered to suit particular groups or simply used as inspiration to create something new.
-Consideration needs to be given to those who may attend, especially if victims of violence are present.
+Consideration needs to be given to those who may attend, especially if victims of sexual violence are present.
 Prepare an environment which is both comfortable and beautiful – it could be in a church or meeting room.
 As people arrive, ensure they are warmly welcomed.
 Prepare beforehand who will do each part of the ritual and how it will be done.
-Performative readings, sung Psalms and lengthy silences will help
+Performative readings, sung Psalms and lengthy silences will help facilitate deep prayer.

 Let Us Lament : click here to view document.